 The Fundació Mies van der Rohe participates this year and for the 11th year at the 48h Open House BCN.
 We offer free guided tours in the Mies van der Rohe Pavilion and we also open our offices and part of the archive that generates our work, mainly through the European Union Prize for Contemporary Architecture – Mies van der Rohe Award and the interventions that have been made over the years in the Mies van der Rohe Pavilion.

-A transforming intervention of the spatiality of the Mies van der Rohe Pavilion based on material research.
+A spatial transformation of the Mies van der Rohe Barcelona Pavilion based on material research.

 Within the framework of the Loop Barcelona festival, the Pavilion hosts an artistic intervention from the video dance piece ” Woman Against the Light” created by Albert Badia and 15-L and based on the artistic intervention by Enric Llorach in the Mies van der Rohe Pavilion in 2017.